Homemade crispy pancakes coated in breadcrumbs and filled with a delicious minced beef filling is a nostalgia-fueled trip back to the 1980s!

 You can prepare both the filling and the pancakes in advance.

-The gravy will be fine in the fridge for a couple of days, pancakes are reportedly fine in the fridge for up to a week.
+The gravy will be fine in the fridge for a couple of days, and pancakes are reportedly fine in the fridge for up to a week.

 Can I add different fillings?

-If you have requests, feel free to shout up, if I get a few of the same I will likely take a punt at it.
+If you have requests, feel free to shout up.
+If I get a few of the same, I will likely take a punt at it.

 Serving Suggestions